chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

 ```
     conda create -n bio2 python=2.7     # You can replace bio2 to any name you like
     conda activate bio2                 # Activate your env
+    source activate bio2                # Sometimes you need to use this command to activate the environment.
+Try conda activate first.
+It it does not work, you will see a hint such as ``CommandNotFoundError: 'activate is not a conda command.
+Did you mean 'source activate'?''
 ```

 Step 3.
 Install Python module: [networkx 1.11](https://github.com/networkx/networkx/releases/tag/networkx-1.11)

 ```
-    pip install networkx=1.11           # currently TAR-VIR only works with this version
+    pip install networkx=1.11           # currently TAR-VIR only works with this version.
+Under some systems, use pip install networkx==1.11.
+Type both and see the hints.

 ```
 Step 4.
 Install dependencies and other needed tools [Karect](https://github.com/aminallam/karect), [Readjoiner](http://www.zbh.uni-hamburg.de/forschung/gi/software/readjoiner.html), [Apsp](https://github.com/chjiao/Apsp), [SGA](https://github.com/jts/sga), [Samtools](http://samtools.sourceforge.net/), [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)